Courchevel Ski Resort Information

 With more than 150 shops in Courchevel as a whole, the resort is a shopaholic’s paradise.
 The majority of stores are concentrated in the main Courchevel resort and, as you would expect given its upmarket reputation, these include the kind of designer fashion, jewellery, lingerie and perfumery boutiques you would find in the most exclusive districts of Paris, London or New York.
 Among these are Christian Dior and Louis Vuitton (beside the Hotel Cheval Blanc), Hermès and Valentino (place du Tremplin), Quiksilver (Le Forum) and jewellers Julian Joailliers (Espace Diamant).

-There are, of course, plenty of ‘ordinary’ shops too, ranging from to souvenir shops to bakeries.
-Among these is Cooperative Latière de Moûtiers (Rue de la Chapelle; tel: 04 7908 0361; www.beaufortdesmontagnes.com), a purveyor of tasty local food produce in Courchevel La Praz.
+There are, of course, plenty of non-designer establishments available too, ranging from souvenir shops to bakeries.
+Among these is Cooperative Latière de Moûtiers (tel: +33 479 080 361; www.beaufortdesmontagnes.com) on Rue de la Chapelle, a purveyor of tasty local food produce in Courchevel La Praz.